arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSites/HOL.md

 1. Wait a few seconds until the Git repository is ready.

-	> **Tip:** After the Git repository is ready you will see a quick start page with the set of commands you need to execute for pushing your web application files to Windows Azure.
+	> **Tip:** After the Git repository is ready you will see a quick start page with the set of commands you need to execute for pushing your web application files to Microsoft Azure.

 	![Git repository created](images/git-repository-created.png?raw=true "Git repository created")